 "What are you doing!
 This is no time to be reading!"

-Startled, the two young women sitting at the Exodar's navigation control console almost dropped the sheaf of pages they had been studying.
+Startled, the two trainees sitting at the Exodar's navigation control console almost dropped the sheaf of pages they had been studying.

 In the doorway was Artificer Daelo, one of the Exodar's Senior Engineers, and his friend Peacekeeper Jadaar.
 "The order to spin the engines up came 10 minutes ago!"
 Daelo said crossly, hurrying across the room.
 After looking at the console, he softened a little.
 "Which… I see you have done.
 Well then… very good.
 I'll take over from here."